MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-information-protection.md

 ## Block downloads for external users in real time

-Prevent company data from being exfiltrated by external users, by blocking file downloads in real time, utilizing Cloud App Security's [session controls](proxy-intro-aad.md).
+Prevent company data from being exfiltrated by external users, by blocking file downloads in real time, utilizing the Defender for Cloud Apps [session controls](proxy-intro-aad.md).

 ### Prerequisites